elaspic/elaspic/README.md

 Complete documentation is available on [ReadTheDocs](http://elaspic.readthedocs.io).

 For a small number of mutations, you can try running ELASPIC using our [webserver](http://elaspic.kimlab.org).

-## Development

-- Use the issue tracker to discuss changes.

 ## References